As the world becomes more eco-conscious, society is turning to electric cars.

 Based on the data from EPA (United States Environmental Protection Agency), transportation vehicles like cars generates the largest share of greenhouse gas emissions.

-The EIA (US Energy Information Administration) explained that the transportation sector emits the most CO2 because of its near complete dependence on petroleum fuels.
+The EIA (US Energy Information Administration) also explained that the transportation sector emits the most CO2 because of its near complete dependence on petroleum fuels.

 How are Electric Cars Manufactured?